tomwhartung/jmws_accoutrements/books/1-marketing/3-expanded_outline.md

 - Doing things: making decisions based on our observations - and observing the results

-Even when we are going through the motions on a typical day, even when dreaming, we are either observing or doing something.
+Even when we are going through the motions on a typical day, even when dreaming, we are either observing or doing something - or both.

 Sometimes - such as when we are using muscle memory and on automatic pilot - we can even be doing both at the same time!